neomat-prog/neomat-prog/README.md

 - 🎓 Computer Engineering Student at Cracow University of Technology
 - 🚀 Shipping as soon as it compiles!
-- 💻 I work with React
+- 💻 I work with React/Angular
 - 📍 Based in Cracow, Poland
 - 📫 kacperbd92@gmail.com